 Music Therapy Connections, LLC was established in 2007 by Rachel Rambach.
-In 2014, Katey Kamerad joined forces with Rachel and became co-owner.
+In 2014, Katey Kratz joined forces with Rachel and became co-owner.
 Located in central Illinois, services are provided to children & young adults of all ages and levels of development.
 These services include individual and group music therapy, voice/piano/guitar lessons, and early childhood music classes.

-Katey Kamerad grew up in Channahon, Illinois.
-At a young age, Katey became actively engaged in music making of all kinds, taking guitar and voice lesson, performing and competing, and devoting herself to learning piano.
-She completed her bachelors degree in music therapy at Western Illinois University in Macomb, IL where she graduated summa cum laude as college scholar and honors college scholar.
+Katey Kratz grew up in Channahon, Illinois.
+At a young age, Katey became actively engaged in music making of all kinds, taking guitar and voice lessons, performing and competing, and devoting herself to learning piano.
+She completed her bachelor’s degree in music therapy at Western Illinois University in Macomb, IL where she graduated summa cum laude as college scholar and honors college scholar.
 Katey completed her internship at Advocate Hope Children’s Hospital in Oak Lawn, IL and is currently providing music therapy services through Music Therapy Connections and through St. John’s Children’s Hospital.
 She is a member of the Illinois Association for Music Therapy.

 Emma Harmon grew up in Elgin, IL.
 She completed her bachelor’s degree in music therapy at Western Illinois University, and was awarded the distinctions of summa cum laude and School of Music Department Scholar.
 Emma’s primary instrument is voice, having experience in classical ensembles, vocal jazz, church music, and musical theatre.
 She also enjoys playing piano, guitar, and ukulele.
 Emma completed her music therapy internship here at Music Therapy Connections in 2019 and is thankful to be able to continue serving the Springfield area.